 It's important to remember that any such structure is an average over a constantly translating, rotating and vibrating molecule.
 Molecules never stop (cannot stop) moving.
 The two most important features of water are (1) that the molecule is bent, with the angle between the Hydrogen atoms approximately 105˚ (as you will see below, the consequences of this fact are immense),

-and (2) it is composed of a highly electronegative (electron-withdrawing) atom and two H atoms, which are not electronegative and contribute their sole electrons to the bond.
+and (2) it is composed of a highly electronegative (electron-withdrawing) atom and two H atoms, which are not electronegative and contribute their only electrons to the bond.

 Oxygen has six outer-shell electrons, two of which it shares in molecular orbitals with the H atoms so that it has a full octet.
 The other two reside in p-like orbitals in a roughly tetrahedral configuration with the hydrogens, as VSEPR theory would predict.